Chapter 9: Domestic Emergency Response

 Management of other service requirements.
 Grounds maintenance, refuse, and mess attendant contractors could significantly help installation recovery with appropriate modifications to their contracts.
 The grounds maintenance contractor might have the equipment and staffing needed to help clear debris from the installation.
 The refuse contractor can play a similar role by increasing the frequency of pickups and providing several large dumpsters.
 The mess attendant contractor can offer support by shifting to a 24-hour food service operation.

 Such increased contractor efforts represent changes to their contracts, so compensation will be due; however, the CCO will be dealing with known and likely reliable sources.
 Contracting officers can issue change orders (with the appropriate funds) and can negotiate the changes when the situation eases.
 In some cases, the CCO might have already established unit prices for the increased work.
-By going to reliable contractors, the CCO will save time and avoid emergency contracts with unknown sources.
-Tree removal will be one of the largest service requirements for high-wind-related emergencies (e.g., tornados or hurricanes).
+By going to reliable contractors, the CCO can save time and avoid emergency contracts with unknown sources.

 - Ice.
-Ice might be a hard commodity to find.
+Ice might be a difficult commodity to find.
 If the power is out, the commissary, food service, and installation residents will need ice to preserve their food.
-CCOs should develop at least one source outside the local area because of competition with the local community during a disaster.
-The person who is receiving the ice monitors the quantity carefully.
-All ice and water purchases must be authorized by an approved medical authority (e.g., an Army veterinarian).
-The Approved Food Sources link on the US Army Veterinarian website notes their locations by theater, available here.
+CCOs should develop at least one source outside the local area to avoid competition with the local community during a disaster.
+The person receiving the ice must monitor the quantity carefully.
+All ice and water purchases must be authorized by an approved medical authority (such as an Army veterinarian).
+(The Approved Food Sources page on the U.S. Army Medical Department website lists approved sources by theater.)

 - Paper products.
-With the power off, on-base dining facilities will use paper products to feed the troops.
+With the power off, installation dining facilities will use paper products to feed local military and civilian personnel.
 Because personnel might be working 24 hours a day, paper product usage will increase substantially.

 - Other common items.
 Items such as lumber, plastic sheeting, and chain saws probably will be scarce in the local market because the CCO will be competing with the demands of local residents.

 Evaluation of construction needs.
-Hurricane Hugo recovery efforts had the largest impact on the construction branch of each contracting office.
+Hurricane Hugo recovery efforts had the largest impact on the construction branch of local contracting offices.
 Construction work involved assessing and modifying ongoing construction projects damaged by the storm and rapidly procuring new construction projects to repair installation damage.
-Taking the following steps will help minimize construction issues encountered during installation recovery:
+The following steps will help minimize construction issues encountered during installation recovery:

 - The CCO should evaluate current construction sites by using a team approach, with a construction contract administrator and an inspector evaluating the damage at each construction site.
 After an initial government assessment, the CCO should meet with the contractor to develop a plan of action.
 Resolving any storm damage assessment differences among contractors and inspectors early in the process will go a long way to prevent future contract claims.